-In this week's edition of our open source news roundup, we take a look at an open letter to GitHub, the new Brave browser, open source software aids African vaccines, and more!
-Open source news roundup for January 16 - 22, 2016
+In this week's edition of our open source news roundup, we take a look at IBM's Quarks IoT development tool, the rise of open source textbooks, open source release of Google's TensorFlow Serving, and more.
+Open source news roundup for February 13 - 19, 2016

 In this week's edition we take a look at support for the new open standard API, Vulkan, as well as, new games and expansions out this week for Linux.
 Open gaming roundup for February 14 - 20, 2016

 In this week's Top 5 articles on Opensource.com, we highlight low-cost, DIY, open hardware farming equipment; open source issue tracking tools; free and open source music making programs; a look inside the Secret Lab codeathon; and a new column on the site about how to build a business with open...
 Read more